King of the Hill: Characters

 Dale Gribble (Johnny Hardwick; later Huss) is the Hills' chain-smoking, balding, conspiracy-theorist, next-door neighbor.
 He is married to Nancy Hicks-Gribble (Gardner), a weather reporter known for her good looks and charm.
 Dale is unaware that their only child, Joseph (Murphy, later Breckin Meyer, and later Tai Leclaire), is not his biological son, and is instead the result of Nancy's 14-year-long affair with John Redcorn (Victor Aaron; later Jonathan Joss), a Native American healer who has given her therapeutic massages for her "headaches" for years.
 Despite his inclination for conspiracy theories, Dale seems to be the only one in town unaware of the affair.
 His neighbors decide to keep Nancy's secret to preserve Dale and Joseph's loving relationship.

 Bill Dauterive (Stephen Root) lives across from the Hills.
-Known as the "Billdozer" in his high-school football glory days, Bill is now overweight, bald, and clinically depressed, still struggling to get over his divorce with his ex-wife Lenore.
+Known as the "Billdozer" in his high-school football glory days, Bill is now overweight, bald, and clinically depressed, still struggling to get over his divorce from his ex-wife Lenore.
 He is a sergeant and barber in the Army.
 He idolizes Hank and pines for Peggy, often trying to insert himself in the family.
 His intense loneliness makes him gullible and desperate for attention.

 Jeff Boomhauer (Judge) is an easy-going philanderer most notable for his unique speech pattern.
 Most of Boomhauer's lines are long-winded and meandering, delivered very quickly through a mumble and a very thick Texan accent.
 While the characters understand him just fine, the audience isn't necessarily meant to.
 His given name and occupation are not revealed until the end of the 13th season.

 In the series' first season, the Souphanousinphones, a Laotian-American family, move in next door to the Hills.
-The family consists of the materialistic Kahn (Huss; later Ronny Chieng), his class-conscious wife Minh (Lauren Tom), and their tween daughter, Kahn "Connie" Jr. (Tom).
+The family consists of the materialistic Kahn (Huss; later Ronny Chieng), his class-conscious ex-wife Minh (Lauren Tom), and their tween daughter, Kahn "Connie" Jr. (Tom).

-Kahn – who has a lucrative office job– is often at odds with his neighbors, believing them to be "hillbillies" and "rednecks" due to their lower socioeconomic status.
+Kahn – who has a lucrative office job – is often at odds with his neighbors, believing them to be "hillbillies" and "rednecks" due to their lower socioeconomic status.
 Minh befriends Peggy and Nancy, though she still sees herself as superior to them.
 Connie has been pushed by her father to become a child prodigy and excels at a variety of things from academics to music, though she still finds plenty of time to be a kid despite the stress.
 She forms a close relationship with Bobby Hill, frequently hanging out with him and Joseph Gribble.

-Other minor characters include Buck Strickland (Root), Hank's licentious boss at Strickland Propane; Joe Jack (Huss) and Enrique (Danny Trejo), Hank's co-workers at Strickland; Carl Moss (Dennis Burkley), Bobby's principal at Tom Landry Middle School; and Reverend Karen Stroup (Mary Tyler Moore in her debut appearance, and then Ashley Gardner in regular appearances), the female minister of Arlen First Methodist.
+Other minor characters include Buck Strickland (Root), Hank's licentious boss at Strickland Propane; Joe Jack (Huss) and Enrique (Danny Trejo), Hank's co-workers at Strickland; Carl Moss (Dennis Burkley; later Root), Bobby's principal at Tom Landry Middle School; and Reverend Karen Stroup (Mary Tyler Moore in her debut appearance, and then Ashley Gardner in regular appearances), the female minister of Arlen First Methodist.